Postgraduate Course: Applied Co-creation (fusion on-site) (EFIE11110)

 On Day 2, each student will be involved in independently facilitating, and attending a participatory event, workshop or set of activities.
 They will prepare and provide each other feedback, and reflect with the class on the practice of applied co-creation.

-Groups will remain connected throughout the post-intensive period to collate, and analyse the documentation of their event and prepare materials for a comprehensive and reflective deck to report on their work that will be the basis of a group assessment.
+Groups will remain connected throughout the post-intensive period to collate, and analyse the documentation of their event and prepare materials for a comprehensive, reflective report on their work that will be the basis of an individual assessment.

 The student experience will integrate personal learning objectives within a group / studio environment.
 It will combine individual study together with structured tutor led workshops, a virtual studio culture, seminars and tutorials, to support the student-led delivery of a series of co-created participatory events.